-They are not be confused with caper berries, however.
+Don't confuse capers with caper berries.
 There is a notable difference.

 "There are caper berries—larger pods that look like a teardrop olive—and capers," he says.
-Caper berries are about the size of an olive, whereas capers (or caper buds) are about the size of a small pea.
+"Caperberries are about the size of an olive.
+Capers (or caper buds) are about the size of a small pea.
 The berries are what grow after the plant has already flowered, and the petals have peppered the ground, and they're considered a fruit.
-Capers, remember, are buds.
+Capers, remember, are buds."